jflamy/owlcms4/docs/MQTT.md

 ```

 10. You can send a second message `2 good`.
 After the second decision, owlcms will send two messages to `owlcms/decisionRequest/A/3` indicating that referee 3.
 There will be an `on` message, and two seconds later, an `off` message.
 The device will use this to remind the referee, and after two seconds,  owlcms tells the device to end the reminder.
 The device can either do its own timing (and ignore the end message), or wait for the owlcms message.
-11. Once everything works, you can choose to let Windows run Mosquitto in the background
+11. Once everything works, you can let Windows run Mosquitto in the background and start automatically
-    - You can issue the commands `net start mosquitto` and `net stop mosquitto` to start and stop the MQTT server.
+    - If you prefer watching what is going on, you can continue using a command window and run it there.
-    - You can set Mosquitto to start automatically on reboot by using the Services program to set the starting mode to `Automatic`.
+    - The Services program is used to set the starting mode to `Automatic` (instead of `Manual` that we used in the first installation steps)
+    - The Services command is also used to Stop/Start/Restart Mosquitto

 ### Cloud configuration and testing